• What Is HIV?

 • What Is The Difference Between An Anonymous Test And A Confidential Test?

 Anonymous testing means that absolutely no one has access to your test results since your name is never recorded at the test site.
 Anonymous testing sites are not available in all states and at all locations.
 Home tests also are anonymous.

 Confidential testing means that you and the healthcare provider know your results, which will be recorded in your medical file, just like the results of any other tests.
 If you test positive for HIV, your result will also be shared with your state’s health department for purposes of monitoring trends in the HIV epidemic.
 Remember, if you do test positive, it is very important for you to work closely with your doctor to get the care and treatment you need.

 The cost of HIV testing varies.
 Clinics that offer tests for free or on a sliding scale are available in most areas.
-We offer confidential, rapid testing at no charge at our four locations and mobile unit.
+EPIC offers free, confidential, rapid testing at our five locations and mobile unit.
 Health insurance may cover the cost of HIV testing.
 Call ahead to your doctor or local clinic to find out how they charge for HIV tests or to your health insurance provider to find out if the tests are covered.

 The most common locations for HIV testing are local health departments, private physicians, hospitals and test sites specifically set up for HIV testing.
-ASAP provides free confidential, rapid testing at our four locations and mobile unit.
-The OraSure test currently only is available through healthcare providers or clinics and urine tests at some clinics.
-Home tests may be performed anonymously in your own home.
+EPIC provides free confidential, rapid testing at our five locations and at alternate locations through our mobile unit.
+We also provide at-home tests (also called “self-tests”) that may be performed in the comfort of your own home.